 Do you supply and install sliding doors?

-Yes, infact we would almost always insist on installing your doors for you.
+Yes, in fact we would almost always insist on installing your doors for you.
 We use our own employed and experienced fitters who cover the length and breadth of the UK because even the most advanced system on the market can be compromised by poor installation.
 Our fitters have installed tens of thousands of sets of these doors and are therefore best placed to ensure the doors are installed so that they look, perform and operate perfectly for years to come.

 All fields marked with * are required.